-Private weekly lesson with an instructor and participation in student recitals and jury exams.
-A continuation of performance skills development.
+A private weekly lesson with an instructor as well as participation in student recitals and jury exams.
+A continuation of performance skills and development.
 (See MUS 145 for sections offered.)

 MUS 151 Exploring Music/3 cr. hrs./3 periods/3 lec.